By the end of this section, you will be able to do the following:

 Radioactive dating or radiometric dating is a clever use of naturally occurring radioactivity.
 Its most familiar application is carbon-14 dating.
 Carbon-14 is an isotope of carbon that is produced when solar neutrinos strike particles within the atmosphere.
 Radioactive carbon has the same chemistry as stable carbon, and so it mixes into the biosphere, where it is consumed and becomes part of every living organism.
 Carbon-14 has an abundance of 1.3 parts per trillion of normal carbon, so if you know the number of carbon nuclei in an object (perhaps determined by mass and Avogadro’s number), you can multiply that number by to find the number of nuclei within the object.
 Over time, carbon-14 will naturally decay back to with a half-life of 5,730 years (note that this is an example of beta decay).
 When an organism dies, carbon exchange with the environment ceases, and is not replenished.
 By comparing the abundance of in an artifact, such as mummy wrappings, with the normal abundance in living tissue, it is possible to determine the artifact’s age (or time since death).
 Carbon-14 dating can be used for biological tissues as old as 50 or 60 thousand years, but is most accurate for younger samples, since the abundance of nuclei in them is greater.

 One of the most famous cases of carbon-14 dating involves the Shroud of Turin, a long piece of fabric purported to be the burial shroud of Jesus (see Figure 22.25).
 This relic was first displayed in Turin in 1354 and was denounced as a fraud at that time by a French bishop.
 Its remarkable negative imprint of an apparently crucified body resembles the then-accepted image of Jesus.
 As a result, the relic has been remained controversial throughout the centuries.
 Carbon-14 dating was not performed on the shroud until 1988, when the process had been refined to the point where only a small amount of material needed to be destroyed.
 Samples were tested at three independent laboratories, each being given four pieces of cloth, with only one unidentified piece from the shroud, to avoid prejudice.
-All three laboratories found samples of the shroud contain 92 percent of the found in living tissues, allowing the shroud to be dated (see Equation 22.57).
+All three laboratories found samples of the shroud contain 92 percent of the found in living tissues, allowing the shroud to be dated (see How Old is the Shroud of Turin?).

 Carbon-11 has a half-life of 20.334 min. (a) What is the decay constant for carbon-11?